omeeom/M2-EmbSys/Project/2_Architecture/README.md

 * AVcc: It is a supply voltage pin for A/D converter and Port A. It must be connected with Vcc.

 * AREF: AREF is an analog signal reference pin for the analog to digital converter.

+## Interrupt Pins
+Interrupt pins are the requirements of most of the circuits and it is increasing in number due to the rules of physics.
+The basic purpose of the interrupt pins is to get the attention of the CPU when every external device required.
+The controller requires an external pulse on specific pins and then the CPU will perform the programmed instructions by putting all other instructions at hold.
+In ATMega32 the number of interrupt pins is three.
+All these pins are useable without affecting each other.
+All interrupt pins within ATMega32 are:
+* INT0
+* INT1
+* INT2
+## Asynchronous Serial
+ATMega32 supports multiple kinds of serial communication protocol and asynchronous serial communication is one of them.
+UART Communication is quite popular in most of the peripherals due to its simplicity and dependent on the programming.
+It communicates with two-pin, one for sending data and second for receiving it.
+In this microcontroller, there is a module for asynchronous serial communication which is given below:
+* RXD
+* TXD
+## Synchronous serial
+Asynchronous and Synchronous serial communication systems are mostly the same but in asynchronous the devices use the internal program for clock and in the synchronous and external clock input/output pins are required to keep the data sync between two devices.
+In ATMega32 there is a pin for external clock input/output during serial communication.
+* XCK
+## SPI
+SPI protocol is also a popular serial communication due to its managing ability of different devices at a single time.
+It uses four wires, two for data and one for clock but the forth wire can be used in case of multiple devices.
+Whenever multiple devices need to operate with ATMega32 then only forth pin (SS) will be increased and the number of data and clock pin will be the same.
+ATMega support only four pins for single SPI communication device but in case of multiple devices Select Slave pin can be made through programming.
+* SS’
+* MOSI
+* MISO
+* SCK
+## I2C
+It is also a kind of serial communication but it is mostly used in those devices which requires only one-way communication most of the time.
+It is quite popular in most of the sensors, LCD, and motors too.
+I2C pins use one wire for data and second for the clock pulse, both these pins are given below:
+* SCL
+* SDA
+## Analog to Digital Channel
+There is a total of 8 analogs to digital channels that can be used as ADC.
+These all channels use a single 10-bit ADC which can be used by multiple channels at the same time.
+The channels are only in port A and all are listed below:
+* ADC0
+* ADC1
+* ADC2
+* ADC3
+* ADC4
+* ADC5
+* ADC6
+* ADC7
+## Timer Module Pins
+In ATMega32 there is a total of three timers.
+The first two timers are 8-bits and the third timer is 16-bit.
+Timer0 and Timer1 can only operate with the external pulse, timer1 only operate within the microcontroller.
+All these timers can use internal and external oscillator, but they also can use the sperate oscillator.
+The sperate oscillator will be given through the specific pins.
+All these oscillator and timer pins are given below:
+* T0
+* T1
+* TOSC1
+* TOSC2
+## Capture/Compare/PWM
+Some pins within the microcontroller can be used to generate the desired output signal.
+These pins capture the input signal and then compared it with the instructed signal and then it generates an event on the match.
+These pins are mostly used for PWM generation.
+All these pins in ATMega32 are:
+* OC0
+* OC1B
+* OC1A
+* OC2